hubmapconsortium/portal-ui/context/app/markdown/docs/assay/codex.md

 Each TMC will provide a file listing each antibody name, respective cycle and channel.
 This metadata file will then inform later processes at the HIVE and be used for labeling.
 Further, we aim to curate the final antibody list with expert interpretation of redundant names to make antibodies and markers a searchable criteria within the HuBMAP database.

 ## HuBMAP CODEX Raw File Structure
-1. The general structure of the level 0 (raw) data produced by the Akoya software (UFL, Vanderbilt) and Stanford software is shown in the image below.
-If the HandEstain field in Experiment.json in Stanford CODEX data is true, then we will have additional folders just for the HandE cycle named as “HandE_reg1” and so on.
-These have to be treated as separate cycles.
+1. The general structure of the level 0 (raw) data produced by the Akoya software (HuBMAP data generated by UF & Vanderbilt) and Stanford software is shown in the image below.
+Stanford employs a modified pipeline.
+If the HandEstain field in Stanford's **Experiment.json** CODEX data is true, then additional folders are generated for the HandE cycle named as “HandE_reg1”.
+These are treated as separate cycles.

-Other differences between CODEX software at Stanford versus Akoya proprietary software are documented [here](https://drive.google.com/open?id=1ff7iHRxkiV-DcvznFTCc1sgS_78tHKcm0ohYhv7jLjQ).
+Other differences between CODEX software employed by Stanford versus Akoya proprietary software are documented [here](https://drive.google.com/open?id=1ff7iHRxkiV-DcvznFTCc1sgS_78tHKcm0ohYhv7jLjQ).

 ![](https://lh3.googleusercontent.com/yFfbx7Mj56uBMOFnxtOwKfaPDfmRo9XWoOXDQcTb9YA_91kv7lKSlyCnKld63N8BaWsCDAH_KDz1R56Gl2p2YYfLkTjZRyvBe_t73punyBWh1Vt96CSFapL8tLZucryeZ1BiIqkU)

 2. Segmentation files in the processed data contributed by the TMC’s can be found in the following locations:

 Stanford cell segmentation results can be found in the location mentioned below.
 You can see several text files generated per tile named as tilename-compensated.txt and tilename-uncompensated.txt.
 In addition to that, FCS and CSV files are stored based on the tiles, which are mainly used for analysis.
 The masks per tile can be found as .pngs which contain the images of cell boundaries.

 The exact same data from Stanford is also available in an image sequence format, which stores the data in the same folder structure as Akoya’s format.
 But we can ignore this processed dataset with image sequence for analysis purposes.